GrammAcc/linearmoney/documentation/md/linear_money_model.md

 It's helpful to think of the vector space $V$ as a *Currency Space*, and the gamma set as a set of linear transformations of the Currency Space.
-This terminology is useful because it describes the actual mathematical behavior of money; within $V$, we can represent monetary values of the currencies in $V$ as arbitrary vectors, and we can track the fluctuations of the values of those currencies over time via $\gamma$.
+This terminology is useful because it describes the actual mathematical behavior of money.
+Within $V$, we can represent monetary values of the currencies in $V$ as arbitrary vectors, and we can track the fluctuations of the values of those currencies over time via $\gamma$.

-In this way, we can model the *movement* of monetary values over time, which provides us with the final piece needed to satisfy the properties of a *store of value* mathematically, but we can still improve the practical usability of our model.
+In this way, we can model the *movement* of monetary values over time, which provides us with the final piece needed to satisfy the properties of a *store of value* mathematically.
+This model is technically sufficient for representing money mathematically, but we can still improve the practical usability of it.

 ### Evaluation